-Company A deducts an additional investment allowance under section 12I(2) of R10 million in Year 1.
-At the end of the year of assessment the company determines that it has derived taxable income of R1 million.
-No section 12I(6) adjustment is allowable as the section 12I additional investment allowance was used in full.
+Company A deducted an additional investment allowance under section 12I(2) of R10 million in Year 1.
+At the end of the year of assessment the company determined that it had derived taxable income of R1 million.
+No section 12I(6) adjustment is allowable, since the section 12I additional investment allowance was used in full.